 In New York City, the October 10th episode could only muster a 14 share from 7:30-8PM, slightly better than the 9 share local programming drew on ABC from 10:30-11PM that same evening .
 The writing was on the wall.

-In mid-November, ABC revised its Wednesday, Thursday and Friday schedules and The Ugliest Girl in Town was cancelled .
-Ironically, Harry Ackerman’s The Flying Nun would move to fill the 7:30-8PM time slot vacated by the series.
-The final episode of The Ugliest Girl in Town was broadcast Thursday, January 30th, 1969.
-A total of 17 episodes were aired (three others were reportedly filmed but never shown by ABC).
+In mid-November, ABC revised its Wednesday, Thursday and Friday schedules, cancelling The Ugliest Girl in Town .
+Ironically, the network chose Harry Ackerman’s The Flying Nun to fill the show’s 7:30-8PM ET time slot.
+The last episode of The Ugliest Girl in Town aired on Thursday, January 30th, 1969.
+ABC broadcast a total of 17 episodes, leaving three unaired.
+The unaired episodes were shown in other countries, included the United Kingdom.

-News of the cancellation was welcomed by critic Howard Pearson, television editor for the Deseret News, who had predicted the cancellation at the start of the 1968-1969 season.
-Pearson noted it would be a costly failure for ABC due to the expensive of producing the series in London and then blasted it as “a tasteless production from the start.”
-He also argued that “the network knew it had a loser from the beginning.
+Critic Howard Pearson, TV editor for the Deseret News, welcomed the end of The Ugliest Girl in Town, calling it “a tasteless production from the start.”
+He had predicted the cancellation at the start of the season.
+Pearson considered the show a costly failure for ABC due to the expense of filming in London.
+He argued “the network knew it had a loser from the beginning.
 They didn’t make any effort to improve the scripts.
 The situations were suggestive without being humorous, and the program’s single-joke line could have been told in one half-hour show” .

 Perhaps one reason for The Ugliest Girl in Town‘s lack of success was the number of stations airing it.
 In September 1968, the series was cleared on 162 stations, compared 217 for Bewitched, 212 for The Flying Nun and 210 for That Girl .
 On the other hand, ABC’s Here Come the Brides, seen on only 152 stations, and The Mod Squad, seen on 158 stations, both fared better than The Ugliest Girl in Town and were renewed for the 1969-1970 season.
 So station clearance alone can’t explain why the series failed.